 Because of that core value, the preferred approach to ensuring internet safety is one of education over the blocking of content.
 We value patron choice and our patrons' ability to choose what content is suitable for themselves and their families.

 We take internet safety seriously.
 We filter all of our computers and Wi-Fi access equally.
 We apply a category-based content filter of pornography to our internet access.
 A list of top sites from the pornography category is stored on our filtering hardware.
 This means if the requested site is on that list, we block access to it.
-Our filtering system meets the Children's Internet Protection Act (CIPA https://www.fcc.gov/consumers/guides/childrens-internet-protection-act) and Colorado state law regulations.
+Our filtering system meets the Children's Internet Protection Actopens a new window (CIPA https://www.fcc.gov/consumers/guides/childrens-internet-protection-act) and Colorado state law regulations.
 We also filter the access on our circulating wireless internet devices.